Qui Tam - False Claims Act

 Depending on which laws are being violated, most qui tam actions are brought under the federal False Claims Act, and/or similar state or local laws.
 The False Claims Act creates liability to the United States in part for "any person who knowingly presents . . . a false or fraudulent claim for payment or approval [or] knowingly makes . . . a false record or statement material to a false or fraudulent claim."
 31 U.S.C. § 3729(a)(1).

-An investigation can last a few months or several years.
-During this time, the relator provides information to the government through disclosures, document exchanges, and an interview.
-It is helpful to have knowledgeable qui tam attorneys to guide relators through this investigatory process.
+An investigation can last a few months, or several years.
+During this time, the relator provides information to the government through disclosures, document exchanges, and interviews.
+It is helpful to have knowledgeable attorneys to guide relators through this investigatory process.
 Once the government concludes its investigation, it then decides whether to join the relator in litigating the case, or whether to decline to intervene.
-If the government declines, the relator than has a choice: voluntarily dismiss the action or proceed to litigate the case in court.
-The decision of whether to continue litigating is an important one.
-Nichols Kaster’s attorneys can help relators navigate these important decisions.
+If the government declines, the relator then has a choice: Voluntarily dismiss the action or proceed to litigate the case in court on the government’s behalf.
+The decision of whether to continue litigating is an important one and involves consideration of many complex issues.
+Nichols Kaster, PLLP’s attorneys can help relators navigate these important decisions.

 The False Claims Act provides relators with an incentive to blow the whistle.
-A defendant that is found to have committed fraud against the United States government is liable for triple damages, (3 times the amount of damages the government sustained because of the fraudulent act), civil penalties, and attorneys’ fees and costs.
-The relator can recover between 15-30% of the amount recouped by the government.
+A defendant that is found to have committed fraud against the United States government is liable for triple damages (three times the amount of damages the government sustained because of the fraudulent act), civil penalties, and attorneys’ fees and costs.
+The relator can recover 15-30% of the amount recouped by the government.

 Examples of Potential False Claims Act Violations

-- Defense/military contractor fraud.
-Examples of ways contractors may try to defraud the government include:
+Examples of ways contractors may try to defraud or deceive the government include:

 - Failure to comply with contract terms